Filippo Ambrosini: 2024–25 season: Grand Prix bronzes

 During the off-season, Ghilardi and Ambrosini worked with their choreographers to create a new short program to the song "El Tango de Roxanne" from Moulin Rouge!, with the intention of depicting the worldwide social issue of violence against women.

 Beginning the season by competing on the 2024–25 ISU Challenger Series, Ghilardi and Ambrosini finished sixth at the 2024 John Nicks International Pairs Competition and fourth at the 2024 Lombardia Trophy.
 Having initially skated to music from The Phantom of the Opera, the pair decided to return to their Dracula-themed program from the previous season following these events.

 Ghilardi and Ambrosini then went on to win the gold at the 2024 Diamond Spin for a second consecutive time.
 Going on to compete on the 2024–25 Grand Prix circuit, Ghilardi and Ambrosini placed sixth in the short program at the 2024 Grand Prix de France, but third in the free skate, allowing them to win the bronze medal.
 They followed this up with a second bronze medal at the 2024 Finlandia Trophy.
 “We fought until the end, as always,” said Ghilardi.
 “Of course, it’s a bit harder if things don’t work out as planned and it’s nice of course to still be on the podium."

 Although they were initially named as alternates to compete at the 2024–25 Grand Prix Final, they were later called up to compete following the withdrawal of Deanna Stellato-Dudek and Maxime Deschamps.
 Despite Ambrosini dealing with a leg injury, the pair took the opportunity to compete at the event, where they finished sixth.
 Two weeks later, they won the silver medal at the 2025 Italian Championships behind Conti/Macii.

 Going on to compete at the 2025 European Championships in Tallinn, Estonia, Ghilardi/Ambrosini placed sixth in the short program and fifth in the free skate, finishing in sixth place overall.
 They followed up this result by winning gold at the Road to 26 Trophy in Milan, Italy, a test event for the 2026 Winter Olympics.

 Selected to compete at the 2025 World Championships in Boston, Massachusetts, United States, Ghilardi/Ambrosini closed the season by finishing the event in thirteenth place overall.

-2025–26 season
+2025–26 season: Milano Cortina Olympics

 Ghilardi/Ambrosini opened the season by winning silver at the 2025 Lombardia Trophy and finishing fourth at the 2025 CS Nebelhorn Trophy.
-Going on to compete on the 2025–26 Grand Prix series, the pair finished fifth at the 2025 Cup of China.
+Going on to compete on the 2025–26 Grand Prix series, the pair finished fifth at the 2025 Cup of China and seventh at the 2025 Finlandia Trophy.